PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 functions **USERCULTURE** and **LEFT** to determine the 2-character language ID of the current user.
 The pattern then uses the **SWITCH** function to return the best translation for the current user.
-Note that this DAX pattern falls back on the translations of the default language if no match is found with a secondary language.
+Note that this DAX pattern falls back on the default language translations if no match is found with a secondary language.

 <img src="./images/BuildingMultiLanguageReportsInPowerBI/media/image41.png"   style="width:50%"  />